Barrow CEVC Primary School

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-Confirmation of clear enhanced DBS check before you start the course.
-This check is carried out by your
+Confirmation of enhanced DBS check before starting the course.
+This check is carried out by your employing school but Primary SCITT do need to check your identity before starting.

 About the training provider